noelvissers/esp32-smart-clock/README.md

 # Smart Clock
-'Smart Clock' is a clock that displays time, date, temperature and weather forecasts.
+The 'Smart Clock' is a clock that displays time, date, temperature and weather forecasts.
 It can auto change display brightness and almost everything is configurable (like 12 hour or 24 hour clock, temperature in °C or °F, date in days-months or months-days format and auto or manual brightness control).
-The only input that is needed is a USB-C cable for power.
 Hardware files are made in Altium and software is written in C++.

 < Insert picture >